tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

     opaque ConnectionId<0..2^8-1>;

     struct {
-        ConnectionIds cids<0..2^16-1>;
+        ConnectionId cids<0..2^16-1>;
         ConnectionIdUsage usage;
     } NewConnectionId;
 ~~~

-cid
+cids:
-: Indicates the set of CIDs which the sender wishes the peer to use.
+: Indicates the set of CIDs that the sender wishes the peer to use.

-usage
+usage:
 : Indicates whether the new CIDs should be used immediately or are
 spare.
-If usage is set to "cid_immediate", then one of the new CID
+If usage is set to "cid_immediate", then one of the new CIDs
 MUST be used immediately for all future records.
 If it is set to
-"cid_spare", then either existing or new CID MAY be used.
+"cid_spare", then either an existing or new CID MAY be used.
 {:br}

 Endpoints SHOULD use receiver-provided CIDs in the order they were provided.